leafsphp/docs/src/docs/installation.md

   link="https://www.youtube.com/watch?v=t-pNURSTOKw"
 /> -->

-Leaf also allows a more traditional approach to installation.
-You can install leaf through composer.
-You can use this method if you don't want to use the leaf cli or if you want to use leaf as a dependency in your project.
+Leaf also allows a more traditional approach to installation through [composer](https://getcomposer.org/).
+We recommend using the Leaf CLI since it provides a more streamlined setup process, but of course, you can use composer if you prefer.
 The disadvantage of this method is that you don't get a quick-start setup like you do with the leaf cli.

 ```bash:no-line-numbers
 composer require leafs/leaf
 ```

-After insalling Leaf, you need to create your index.php file which will be the entry point to your application.
+After installing Leaf, you need to create your index.php file which will be the entry point to your application.

 ::: code-group